FAQs

 Frequently Asked Questions

-In 2014 the Department International Trade (DIT) launched an initiative to double UK exports by 2020.
+In 2014 the Department International Trade (DIT) (now DBT) launched an initiative to double UK exports by 2020.
 As part of this, they undertook to build on existing British business networks, providing them with financial support to offer more services and be part of a global brand.
 In Kenya, the British Business Association of Kenya (BBAK) had been in existence for many years and agreed to support this initiative – membership is therefore formally in the BBAK for legal and fiscal reasons.

 Subscriptions run from 1 Oct to 30 Sep, there is no pro rata difference, though this may be considered by the Committee if you join after 1st April and have not received any benefits earlier in the year.